Our Review Process

 Ways to Consume Pomegranate

 Pomegranate is not only healthy but delicious, fresh and rich in fibre.
-It is easy to include pomegranate as part of your daily diet.
-Although it is common to consume pomegranates as fruit or juice, here are some interesting ways to add pomegranate to your diet.
+It is easy to include pomegranates as part of your daily diet.
+Although it is common to consume pomegranates as fruit or juice, here are some interesting ways to add pomegranates to your diet.

-- One of the yummiest ways to add pomegranate is in smoothies.
-Make a smoothie with your favourite fruit, nuts, seeds and garnish it with pomegranate arils.
+One of the yummiest ways to add pomegranate is in smoothies.
+Make a smoothie with your favourite fruit, pomegranate, nuts, and seeds and garnish it with pomegranate arils.

-- Give your favourite yoghurt or shakes a twist by adding a few pomegranate arils.
+Give your favourite yoghurt or shakes a twist by adding a few pomegranate arils as a garnish.

 Best Time to Consume Pomegranate

 Yes, it is safe when consumed in a safe amount and consumed at the right time.
 The best time to consume pomegranate is early morning on an empty stomach so that it acts as a powerful antioxidant and detoxifies the body.
 If you are a morning person, eat on an empty stomach, making it highly effective against diabetes.
 Or else, it can be consumed pre or post-workout.
 However, avoid consuming pomegranate late or before going to sleep.

 As it is low in calories and rich in antioxidants, the recommended amount is either two cups of pomegranate arils or two glasses of pomegranate juice.
 However, no reports indicate the harmful effect of overconsumption of pomegranate.
 Excess consumption can sometimes lead to acidity.
 It can also lead to intestinal blockage and constipation.
 According to the National Kidney Foundation, the high amount of potassium in pomegranate might cause trouble for people with chronic kidney disease.